Mattiel

+Career

-Sophomore album Satis Factory received four-star reviews from The Guardian, Q, Mojo, DIY, Uncut, and The Times, and was named Album of the Weekend by BBC Radio 1 Hype Chart and A-listed as Album of the Day on BBC Radio 6 Music.
+Mattiel's second album Satis Factory received four-star reviews from The Guardian, Q, Mojo, DIY, Uncut, and The Times, and was named Album of the Weekend by BBC Radio 1 Hype Chart and A-listed as Album of the Day on BBC Radio 6 Music.
 Mattiel was also listed as WXPN Artist of the Month.

 In addition, Mattiel has also performed on Later... with Jools Holland and Last Call with Carson Daly, and featured in The BBC Proms at the Royal Albert Hall, London.
 Most performances are posted on Mattiel's YouTube channel, as well as Brown's southern gothic style music videos, the newest of which for the song Blood in the Yolk was inspired by 1970s middle eastern gothic styles.

 In Spring of 2023, Mattiel Brown released a version of Moon River with Jeff Goldblum and his jazz band, The Mildred Snitzer Orchestra.
 She performed with Goldblum live in New York City and through Europe, appearing on Late Night with Seth Meyers in the US, as well as This Morning (TV programme) and The Jonathan Ross Show in London.